 Everyone is welcome at Blue Lagoon.
 If you identify as male or female, we encourage you to choose the corresponding changing room.

 Once in the changing room, you will have access to both public and private spaces for changing and showering.

 If you are non-binary and/or feel uncomfortable with using the male or female changing rooms, we have private special needs facilities that you are welcome to use upon request.

 Please do not hesitate to ask for assistance either upon arrival or by sending an email to: email@example.com

 The water temperature is generally between 37°C and 40°C (98-104°F).
-But owing to variables outside of our control—including weather and time of year – the water temperature sometimes fluctuates beyond this range.
+But owing to variables outside of our control—including the weather and the season—the water temperature sometimes fluctuates beyond this range.
 Nonetheless, the lagoon remains warm, relaxing, and rejuvenating throughout the year.

 There are separate changing rooms for men and women equipped with showers and electronic lockers.
 If you would like more info about our changing rooms and our changing room policies, please contact us.

 You are welcome to bring your own towel, robe, slippers or whatever else you might need during your stay.

 You are welcome to wear sunglasses in the Blue Lagoon.
 In fact, we encourage you to do so.
 On sunny days, the water’s reflective properties can create a glare that might be too bright for some guests.
 Sunglasses will minimize the effects of this reflected light.

 You are welcome to bring a camera and take photos during your time in the lagoon for yourself.
 However, we do not allow any photography in or around the locker rooms.
 We are not responsible for any loss or water damage to cameras.